• 中国精品科技期刊

 • Author Bio:

 Shi Hongbo: born in 2002.
 Bachelor.
-His research interests include dataflow architecture and high-performance computing
+His main research interests include dataflow architecture and high-performance computing

 Zhang Zhiyuan: born in 2000.
 PhD candidate.
 His main research interests include high-performance computing, dataflow, and reconfigurable architecture